CDP Europe Report

 Companies reporting through CDP will play a critical role in making or breaking this target.
 Many are already making significant investments in low carbon assets, infrastructure and research and development.

-In 2019, 882 companies responsible for over 3.2 GtCO2e of emissions reported €124 billion of new low-carbon investments through CDP, with the bulk coming from highly emitting companies in the transport, energy and materials sectors.
-These companies represent approximately 76% of Europe’s market capitalization and have emissions equivalent to 75% of the EU total.
+In 2019, 882 companies responsible for over 2.3 GtCO2e of emissions reported €124 billion of new low-carbon investments through CDP, with the bulk coming from highly emitting companies in the transport, energy and materials sectors.
+These companies represent approximately 76% of Europe’s market capitalization.

 The current level of low-carbon investment represents bold ambition from some companies.
 But there is still a long way to go.